TANG Tao, Chair Professor, Computational Mathematics

 Steve Wenbin LIU, Chair Professor, Management Science and Computational Mathematics

-Professor Steve Liu earned his PhD degree from University of Leeds in UK.
+Professor Steve Liu earned his PhD degree from the University of Leeds in the UK.
 He began his academic career at Central South University, China, and taught successively at Imperial College, UK from 1991 to 1994, followed by the University of Kent, UK since 1995.
 With a wealth of experience in administration and management, he was appointed as the Chair Professor and the Head of Management Science Sector of Kent Business School, as well as the Director of Joint Research Centre for Anglo-Chinese Business and Management.

 Besides his positions at UIC, Professor Liu also serves as a Professor of Beijing Normal University; the Overseas Professor in Evaluation Centre, Chinese Academy of Sciences (CAS); the Overseas Assessor for management and mathematics, CAS; the Director of the Centre for Evaluation Studies (CES) jointly established by Beijing Normal University (BNU) and BNU-HKBU United International College (UIC); the Executive Vice Director of UIC-WingChain Blockchain Research Centre; the Vice Chairman of the Chinese Evaluation Association, Chinese Society of Optimization, Overall Planning and Economic Mathematics; and the Deputy Director of CSIAM Activity Group on Financial Technology and Algorithm (planned).